ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 image: https://images.unsplash.com/photo-1488229297570-58520851e868?w=1200
 ---

-This is the fourth article in my series on Transformers.
-In the previous articles, we learned about what Transformers do and their architecture.
-We also went through how they work under the hood in detail.
+Transformers have taken the world of NLP by storm in the last few years.
+Now they are being used with success in applications beyond NLP as well.

-We know that the Transformer's Attention module gives it its power, and that this happens because it captures the relationships between each word in a sequence with every other word.
+The Transformer gets its powers because of the Attention module.
+And this happens because it captures the relationships between each word in a sequence with every other word.

 But the key question is _how_ is it able to do that?

 In this article, we will attempt to answer that question, and understand _why_ it performs the calculations that it does.

-Here’s a quick summary of the previous and following articles in the series.
+I have a few more articles in my series on Transformers.
+In those articles, we learned about the Transformer architecture, and walked through their operation during training and inference, step-by-step.
+We also explored under the hood and understood exactly how they work in detail.

+Our goal has been to understand not just how something works but why it works that way.

 1. [**Overview of functionality**](https://ketanhdoshi.github.io/Transformers-Overview/) (_How Transformers are used, and why they are better than RNNs.
 Components of the architecture, and behavior during Training and Inference_)
 2. [**How it works**](https://ketanhdoshi.github.io/Transformers-Arch/) (_Internal operation end-to-end.
 How data flows and what computations are performed, including matrix representations_)